Keski-Suomen-AI-Hub-II/PyQt-image-annotation-tool/README.md

 - it allows you to choose number and names of your labels
 - it can move/copy images to folders that are named as desired labels.
 - it can generate .csv file with assigned labels.
-- it can generate .xlsx file with assigned labels.
 - all settings are handled via GUI

 ## Installation and usage